aliahmadcse/bootstrap_learning/README.md

 ## Learning Bootstrap

-This repository contains the code, I wrote during learning bootstrap.
+This repository contains the code, I wrote during learning bootstrap

 ### Libraries included are